Bond a symbiote

 Reach across the tree — or across surfaces

-createPortal renders into another node in the same tree — a real Fiber-level portal, possible because Fabric runs in mutation mode here. createTunnel goes further: content painted by one independently mounted surface, registered from a totally different one, joined by nothing but a shared store.
+createPortal renders into another node in the same tree — a real Fiber-level portal, possible because Fabric runs in mutation mode here (React, Angular today). createTunnel goes further, and reaches every adapter: content painted by one independently mounted surface, registered from a totally different one, joined by nothing but a shared store.

 • React